michaelpaulcuccia/soldi/README.md

 ## GOALS

-While I was disappointed about the job, I wouldn't call this a "revenge" project as much as I wanted to prove to myself that I was capable of working with finance data.
+I wanted to experiment working with finance data.
 I actually met with a friend who has worked for over 20 years in the finance industry to help understand the many fields and items that the API was providing.

 All in all, I just want an opportunity to demonstrate my skills, dedication, and willingness to try new things.